SoumyajitBera/SoumyajitBera/README.md

 - 👋 Hi, I’m @SoumyajitBera
 - 👀 I’m interested in ...
 Artificial Intelligence, Machine Learning, Neural Network, Data Analysis, Python, Data Structure and Algorithm
-- 🌱 I’m currently learning ...
-Machine Learning and Deep Learning
+- 🌱 I’m currently working as an AI engineer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Traditional ML and Gen AI
 - 📫 How to reach me ...  https://www.linkedin.com/in/soumyajit-bera-7b117719a/
 https://www.facebook.com/soumyajit.bera.75